nelsonchaves/programming-bible/Views/partials.md

 ```

 In this case, Rails will look for a `_user.html.haml` partial and pass each user in the `@users` collection to this partial as a local variable named `user`.

----

-This revised explanation includes more context around each example and clarifies the purpose and usage of each rendering method.
-It should be more helpful to those who are new to Rails or unfamiliar with the specific nuances of rendering partials.